PiSupply/PaPiRus/README.md

 # Nothing will show on the screen
 text.AddText("Another line", Id="Top")

-# Now display BOTH lines on the scrren
+# Now display BOTH lines on the screen
 text.WriteAll()

 # Update the first line